KhusanboySobirjonov/keyboard_tester/README.md

 <pre>pip install -r requirements.txt</pre>

 The remaining modules are standard python modules.
-Run the main.py file to run the game.
+Run the main.py file to run the program.

-Use the pyinstaller module to convert the game to .exe format.
+Use the pyinstaller module to convert the program to .exe format.
 And run the following command in the terminal :

 <pre>pyinstaller main.py --onefile -w</pre>